 A surprisingly large number of students who earn merit scholarships end up losing them.
-For example, 40% of students earning the HOPE scholarship in Tennessee lose the scholarship and students with challenging STEM majors are likely to lose the award.
+For example, the HOPE scholarship in Georgia is lost by more than half of students who earn it.
+Students with challenging STEM majors should be especially careful.
 Pay attention to GPA and minimum course-load requirements.
 Many colleges require students maintain a certain GPA to keep the scholarship but requirements for that GPA vary widely.
 3.0 is a common cut off but some scholarships go higher such as Baylor’s Gold Scholarship which requires students maintain a GPA of 3.5.
 Encourage your student to meet early, and often, with academic advisers.
 If grades are slipping take action quickly.

 Watch Food Costs Carefully